 I'm sure when they took their vows, they thought, of course, yes, in sickness and in health, but that must have seemed like an eternity away from their young minds' perspective.

-but had entered into some hard and difficult times with their parents' serious health problems, stress at work, sending their oldest off to college, having a five year old at home and some major depression issues that were a side effect from taking certain prescribed medications for lowering cholesterol.
+Eight years later, I was born, and my little brother came along thirteen years after me.
+Their marriage had been good but had entered into some hard and difficult times with their parents' serious health problems, stress at work, sending their oldest off to college, having a five-year-old at home and some major depression issues that were a side effect from taking certain prescribed medications for lowering cholesterol.
 All of this put a tremendous strain on their marriage.
 In June of 1988, there was a diagnosis of breast cancer made just six months before their 25th wedding anniversary.